 If you are in Switzerland for a limited duration of time, then car subscription has the following advantages versus buying or leasing a car: no down-payment is required, the subscription fee includes all costs except fuel (this means you don’t pay for nor are in charge of: insurance, registration, taxes, tire change etc.) and also, you are free to change to mind, return or change the car after 6 months time.
 Conditions do apply.

-provide confirmation of third-party vehicle liability insurance.
+If you have purchased or imported a car, in order to obtain Swiss licence plates for your vehicle, you will need to provide confirmation of third-party vehicle liability insurance.
 This covers damage incurred to third parties, and is available from most Swiss insurance companies.

 Insurance against damage to your own vehicle is optional.